filmbrood/Slateback/README.md

 Filter > Prom Mist 1/8
 ```

+`slt take` Logs a new shot, but copies the details from the previous shot while incrementing the take number.
+This makes logging shots with several takes and few changes MUCH quicker.

 When finished, `slt print` prints out a camera report based on the active project to `CameraReport.txt`.

+For extra help, all commands with brief descriptions can be viewed in detail with `slt help` at any time.